-Daily Dose of ‘General Hospital’: Robert Finally Gives Anna A Clue About Peter
+Daily Dose Of ‘General Hospital’: Robert Finally Gives Anna A Clue About Peter

 Robert Scorpio was just full of surprises on Monday’s General Hospital.
-He has managed to charm his way back into the hearts of fans once again with not only his wit, but also his bold way of telling it like it is.
+He has managed to charm his way back into the hearts of fans once again with not only his wit but also his bold way of telling it like it is.
 The WSB agent is back, and this time it’s apparently for a while longer than expected.

 Robert opened Anna’s eyes to the possibility that viewers have suspected for weeks now.
 It was finally addressed on Monday while he sat there and listened as Anna said that her twin sister is never going to tell her which of Alex’s memories have been transferred to her.
 That’s when Robert popped up and gave her something to chew on.